 Can I ask a question at a time that works for me in my time zone?

 Yes, you can contact our automated Whatsapp assistant at any time.
 Any questions that the assistant can’t answer will be picked up in person when we are open.

 Can I meet a representative of UON in my country?

-We have several Regional Offices and they can give you expert advice about living and studying with us.
+We have several Principal Representatives and they can give you expert advice about living and studying with us.
 You can book a one-to-one session direct with them or, if we do not have local representation, you can book a counselling session with one of our International Officers.
 We also attend many virtual events and, subject to ongoing travel restrictions, we may be attending education fairs near you.

 How can I get a scholarship?

 Scholarships are available to our International students to help meet the costs of tuition fees.

 Explore your options on the International Scholarships page.